yousefelassal/quote-cron/README.md

 > Friendship is held to be the severest test of character.
 It is easy, we think, to be loyal to a family and clan, whose blood is in your own veins.

 > The smallest deed is better than the greatest intention.

+> When written in Chinese, the word 'crisis' is composed of two characters.
+One represents danger and the other represents opportunity.